git-pull/tao-of-tmux/manuscript/00-foreword.md

 You do not need a book to use or understand tmux.
 If you want a technical manual, look at the [manpage for tmux](http://man.openbsd.org/OpenBSD-current/man1/tmux.1).
-Manpages, however, are almost never sufficient to truly wrap your brain around abstract concepts, they're their for reference.
+Manpages, however, are almost never sufficient to wrap your brain around abstract concepts, they're there for reference.
 This learning book is the culmination of years of explaining tmux to others online and in person.

 In this book we will break down tmux by the way of its objects, from servers